-The food-at-home CPI for the second quarter of 2014 was 2.3 percent higher than the food-at-home CPI for second quarter 2013, as most at-home food categories increased in price, some over 10 percent.
-Lower prices for fats and oils and nonalcoholic beverages partially offset higher prices for most meats, fish and seafood, fresh fruits, dairy, and eggs.
-Year-over-year increases in retail beef and veal, pork, and egg prices were the largest since the fourth quarter of 2011.
+The food-at-home CPI for the fourth quarter of 2014 was 3.5 percent higher than the food-at-home CPI for fourth quarter 2013, as all at-home food categories increased in price, some over 5 percent.
+Lower than average inflation for fats and oils, cereals and bakery products, fresh vegetables, and nonalcoholic beverages partially offset higher inflation for most meats, fish and seafood, fresh fruits, dairy, and eggs.
+The 18.2-percent rise in retail beef and veal prices represents the largest year-over-year increase since the first quarter of 2004.

 Embed this chart

 Download higher resolution chart (4267 pixels by 3417 pixels, 300 dpi)